 A survey of the structure and function of the state governments in the U.S. federal system and current problems and issues in state polities.
+Credit Hour(s): 3 Semester Offered: Fall (odd)

 POS311: Politics of the Pacific Rim

 A background analysis of government and politics of Pacific Rim from a comparative perspective, including its foreign policy and future role in international relations.